Detecting Social Media Manipulation in Low-Resource Languages: Introduction

-Particular attention has been devoted to the risk of mass manipulation of public opinion in the context of politics, whose prime example is the online interference in the 2016 US Presidential discussion election~\cite{bessi2016social}.
-Since then, OSNs have been trying to fight abuse and maintain a trustful and healthy conversation on their platforms. \cite{twitter1} reported to identifying and challenging tens of millions of potentially spam or automated accounts between September 2017 and May 2018 \cite{twitter2018bans} (Fig. \ref{fig:twitter}).
-Despite the effort, the activity of trolls and bots appears to persist \cite{im2019still,luceri2019red}.
-Recently, Twitter focused on foreign information operations and their interference in political conversations.
-Twitter identified and suspended malicious accounts originating from Russia, Iran, Bangladesh, and Venezuela \cite{twitter2}, suggesting the presence of efforts to manipulate online discourse across countries and languages. \rev{While others have explored malicious account detection \cite{chavoshi2016debot,chavoshi2018model,gupta2014tweetcred,minnich2017botwalk}, here we present a novel approach using transfer learning. }
+Particular attention has been devoted to the risk of mass manipulation of public opinion in the context of politics, whose prime example is the online interference in the 2016 US Presidential discussion election~\cite{bessi2016social,badawy2018falls}.
+Since then, OSNs have been trying to fight abuse and maintain a trustful and healthy conversation on their platforms.
+Despite the effort, the activity of trolls and bots appears to persist \cite{im2019still,luceri2019red,twitter1}.
+For instance, Twitter identified and suspended malicious accounts originating from diverse countries, including Russia, Iran, Bangladesh, and Venezuela \cite{twitter2}, suggesting the presence of coordinated efforts to manipulate online discourse across countries and languages.
+Recently, \citet{pierri2022propaganda} documented evidence of platform abuse and subsequent Twitter interventions \cite{pierri2022does} in the context of the ongoing conflict between Ukraine and Russia. \rev{While others have explored the various strategies of malicious users in high-resource languages \cite{luceri2021down,luceri2019red,torres2022manipulating,torres2022manufacture} to enable their detection \cite{chavoshi2016debot,chavoshi2018model,gupta2014tweetcred,minnich2017botwalk}, here we present a novel approach using transfer learning to empower the automated identification of misbehaving accounts in low-resource languages. }